neekey/grunt-multi/README.md

 ### How to decide if its a multi-single thread.

-In some cases maybe you want to tell if the current thread is a child spawned by `grunt-multi`, just use the `multi-single` option to distinguish:
+In some cases, maybe you want to tell if the current thread is a child spawned by `grunt-multi`.
+Just use the `multi-single` option to distinguish:

 ```
 if( grunt.option( 'multi-single' ) ){